nilseng/big5ish/README.md

 - Compare the player's personality in each domain with a celeb.
 - Find the celeb with most similar overall personality profile

+## How well do you know yourself? - single player

+1. Guess score in each domain/facet
+2. Take test
+3. Show results with differences in expected and actual scores

 ## How well do you know your friends? - multi player

 - Answer questions about oneself and the other players